aidotse/flib/README.md

 ## Accronyms and definitions
 * SAR: Suspicious Activity Report - accounts or transactions that are labeled as suspisious by the bank
-* SWISH: Swedish Instant Payment System - a payment system used in Sweden
+* SWISH: Swedish Instant Payment System - a mobile payment system used in Sweden
 * AML: Anti-Money Laundering - the process of detecting and preventing money laundering
 * Transaction: A SWISH transaction between two accounts
 * Income: A transaction from a source to and an account (not a SWISH transaction)